metio/terraform-provider-k8s/docs/data-sources/couchbase_com_couchbase_cluster_v2_manifest.md

 Optional:

-- `managed` (Boolean) Managed defines whether buckets are managed by the Operator (true), or user managed (false).
-When Operator managed, all buckets must be defined with either CouchbaseBucket, CouchbaseEphemeralBucket or CouchbaseMemcachedBucket resources.
-Manual addition of buckets will be reverted by the Operator.
-When user managed, the Operator will not interrogate buckets at all.
+- `managed` (Boolean) Managed defines whether buckets are managed by the Operator (true), or user managed (false).When Operator managed, all buckets must be defined with either CouchbaseBucket,CouchbaseEphemeralBucket or CouchbaseMemcachedBucket resources.
+Manual additionof buckets will be reverted by the Operator.
+When user managed, the Operatorwill not interrogate buckets at all.
 This field defaults to false.
-- `selector` (Attributes) Selector is a label selector used to list buckets in the namespace that are managed by the Operator. (see [below for nested schema](#nestedatt--spec--buckets--selector))
+- `selector` (Attributes) Selector is a label selector used to list buckets in the namespacethat are managed by the Operator. (see [below for nested schema](#nestedatt--spec--buckets--selector))
-- `synchronize` (Boolean) Synchronize allows unmanaged buckets, scopes, and collections to be synchronized as Kubernetes resources by the Operator.
-This feature is intended for development only and should not be used for production workloads.
-The synchronization workflow starts with 'spec.buckets.managed' being set to false, the user can manually create buckets, scopes, and collections using the Couchbase UI, or other tooling.
-When you wish to commit to Kubernetes resources, you must specify a unique label selector in the 'spec.buckets.selector' field, and this field is set to true.
-The Operator will create Kubernetes resources for you, and upon completion set the cluster's 'Synchronized' status condition.
-You may then safely set 'spec.buckets.managed' to true and the Operator will manage these resources as per usual.
-To update an already managed data topology, you must first set it to unmanaged, make any changes, and delete any old resources, then follow the standard synchronization workflow.
-The Operator can not, and will not, ever delete, or make modifications to resource specifications that are intended to be user managed, or managed by a life cycle management tool.
-These actions must be instigated by an end user.
-For a more complete experience, refer to the documentation for the 'cao save' and 'cao restore' CLI commands.
+- `synchronize` (Boolean) Synchronize allows unmanaged buckets, scopes, and collections to be synchronized asKubernetes resources by the Operator.
+This feature is intended for development onlyand should not be used for production workloads.
+The synchronization workflow startswith 'spec.buckets.managed' being set to false, the user can manually create buckets,scopes, and collections using the Couchbase UI, or other tooling.
+When you wish tocommit to Kubernetes resources, you must specify a unique label selector in the'spec.buckets.selector' field, and this field is set to true.
+The Operator willcreate Kubernetes resources for you, and upon completion set the cluster's 'Synchronized'status condition.
+Synchronizing will not create a Kubernetes resource for the CouchbaseServer maintained _system scope.
+You may then safely set 'spec.buckets.managed' totrue and the Operator will manage these resources as per usual.
+To update an alreadymanaged data topology, you must first set it to unmanaged, make any changes, and deleteany old resources, then follow the standard synchronization workflow.
+The Operatorcan not, and will not, ever delete, or make modifications to resource specificationsthat are intended to be user managed, or managed by a life cycle management tool.
+Theseactions must be instigated by an end user.
+For a more complete experience, refer tothe documentation for the 'cao save' and 'cao restore' CLI commands.

 <a id="nestedatt--spec--buckets--selector"></a>
 ### Nested Schema for `spec.buckets.selector`